FreeIronRyan45/ComparisionOperators-Pt.1/README.md

 # ComparisionOperators-Parts 1-4
-Some comparison operators exercise I did for Javascript course.
+Some comparison operators exercise I did for Javascript course for Codecademy.
 So today, I learned about comparison operators, you use these to compare values.
 Some operators are: Less than: <, Greater than: >, Less than or equal to: <=, Greater than or equal to: >=, Is equal to: =, and Is not equal to: !==.
 Comparison operators can also be used on different data types like strings.

 So, in these exercise, I played around with the condition by tweaking the comaprison of hungerLevel (variable) by using different operators such as: <=, >=, >, and <.
 First up, I use <=, then >=, >, and <.